SchiefLab/SteichenScience2019/README.md

 ### Generation

-Generations correspond to the the sequencing generation as obtained by the Schief Lab.
+Generations correspond to the the sequencing generation as obtained during the course of the study.
 Generation 1 was the first four donors which were run through multiple independent HiSeq and NextSeq runs.
 Generation 2 is the next 8 donors in which a unique molecular identifier (UMI) was used to group PCR bias before HiSeq.
 Generation 3 was the last two donors using HiSeq and UMIs.

 ### Unique Donors/Unique mRNA

 The number of donors each sequence was found in is listed here.
-The Unique mRNA corresponds to the amount of times a sequence was found in the same donor but multiple collections.
+The Unique mRNA corresponds to the number of times a sequence was found in the same donor but in multiple collections.
 Each collection corresponds to an individual PCR reaction from different mRNA preps.

 # Quering Datasets with PySpark/Zeppelin

 While we provide the analyzed CSV and raw sequencing reads for the user to subject to their own sequence analysis pipelines, we found that a managed Hadoop cluster via Spark was the only database implementation that could handle the large datasets with relatively low overhead.

-We recoomend [Amazon Web Services Elastic Map Reduce (EMR) service](https://aws.amazon.com/emr/) which has the option to automatically setup a managed [Spark Cluster](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html).
+We recommend [Amazon Web Services Elastic Map Reduce (EMR) service](https://aws.amazon.com/emr/) which has the option to automatically setup a managed [Spark Cluster](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html).
 AWS has the added conviencice of allowing the user you to designate the amount of worker nodes.
 More nodes mean faster queries but will have a higher cost.

 Finally, while you can run any given Spark Job by writing a custom application in Scala, we find it easiest to interact with Spark through a notebook implementation called [Zeppelin](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-zeppelin.html) (think Jupyter notebooks to python).
 Zeppelin automatically configures your Spark app, and will automatically distribute your queries across all available nodes.